Time To Rebuild The Malaysian Judiciary

 Choosing judges from a limited pool

-Take the choosing judges from a limited pool.
-That is the most important.
+We now choose judges from a limited pool.
+That is the greatest weakness in the judicial selection process.

 Highly qualified members of the Bar – those who have exhibited a high level of skill, a love of the law (one cannot protect, implement or enhance what one does not adore), immaculate character and unblemished record – should be invited to join the bench: especially at the level of the Federal Court.